 - Numeracy skills

-These transferable skills can be useful whatever subject you decide to study at a higher education level.
+These transferable skills can be useful whatever subject you decide to study at university.

-Along with your qualifications and skills, you may also have considerable work experience to offer, which is often taken into account, alongside any qualifications you hold.
+In addition to your qualifications and skills, you may also have considerable work experience to offer and this is often also taken into account in your university application.